mwwlive/VRChat-Account-Resolver/README.md

 Then: Put the UserID of the user you want to Resolve then click Check Account.

 The users account info will pop up in the info tab, The things in this log will be: Join Date, Status, InstanceID (If public), DeveloperType, Etc!
 Then you are done with the viewing part of this process.

+# Advanced
 Now time for the fine dining of the hackery.

 You will see a button in the logs box called Use AuthKey, if it doesn't work the program was patched and will not work for accessing accounts.
 (Although some accounts you cannot access, like mine.)